 I knew a guy in college who decorated his apartment with empty handles of Sailor Jerry’s, and I’m dedicating this recommendation to him, whenever he is now.
 I hope he has since picked up a Jamaican pot-still rum like Doctor Bird.
 It’s an incredible sipper on its own—more depth of flavor than most high-end whiskeys, dollar for dollar—and will make an amazing, funky Mai Tai.
 (If you’re still at the stage of your tiki journey where you think rum is supposed to taste like something from Cinnabon, you will be practicing that drink a lot.)

 Take it outside

 If you're basement-free and/or your partner won't stand for a tropical bar setup in your shared living space, you can always turn a garage or patio into your outdoor oasis.
-This one is solid wood, on sale, and a great way to irresponsibly blow most of your stimmy.
+This one is on sale, and is a great way to irresponsibly blow your next paycheck.

 Excuse us while we hammer a thousand painkillers.
 Cheers!